Fire Door Safety Week 2021: highlighting the importance of regular inspections

 - Gaps: How wide are the gaps between the door and the door frame (max 4mm at top and sides, max 10mm from the floor)

-- Sealant: If the door design includes sealant, is it correctly applied?
+- Sealant: If the door design includes sealant, is it in good condition?

 Fire safety assessments: 5 steps for fire safety

 Who is responsible for inspecting fire doors?

 This depends on who the responsible person in a building is.
 A responsible person is: